ovdlinden/collect-ts/docs/collections.md

 <a name="introduction"></a>
 ## Introduction

-The `Illuminate\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
+The `Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
-We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:
+We'll use the `collect` helper to create a new collection instance from the array, convert each element to uppercase, and then remove all empty elements:

 ```typescript
 const collection = collect(['Taylor', 'Abigail', null])